cortex-js/cortexjs.io/src/docs/contributing-code.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
    with a clear title and description.

-Once submitted, your pull request will be reviewed and you will receive some feedback to make sure that your pull request fits in with:
+Once submitted, your Pull Request is reviewed and you will receive some feedback to make sure that it fits in with:

 -   the roadmap for the project
 -   the architecture of the project
--   the coding [Style Guide](/docs/style-guide/) of the project
+-   the coding [Style Guide](https://google.github.io/styleguide/jsguide.html) used by the project

-Once your pull request has been accepted, it will be merged into the master branch.
+After it has has been accepted, you Pull Request will be merged into the main branch.

 Thank you for your contribution!